kblomqvist/yasha/README.md

 ## Custom template variables parser

-By default Yasha supports TOML and YAML files for template variables.
-However, it's possible to declare custom parser in `.j2ext` file.
+If none of the built-in parsers fit your needs, it's possible to declare a custom parser in template extension file.
 For example, below is shown an example parser for a certain XML file.
-Note that all classes derived from `yasha.parsers.Parser` are considered as a custom parser and will be loaded.
+Note that all classes derived from `yasha.Parser` are considered as a custom parser and will be loaded.

 ```python
 import yasha